 Player Unknown Battlegrounds, also known as PUBG, is one of the top online games of the past few years.
 If you’re a fan, it’s likely you spend a fair amount of time thinking about your next landing spot or where you’re going to find better loot than an L3 helmet.
 But if you live in a country that blocks access to PUBG, or you have bad server connections, have faced DDoS attacks, or just want to join a friend on a server in another country – a VPN can help.

-Figuring out which VPN is best for online gaming – and you – is more involved than you might think.
+Figuring out which VPN is best for online gaming – and you – is more involved than you might think, but it is totally worth it.
 If you’ve done any research already, you’ll have discovered there are things like network size, speed, latency, encryption methods, and more to worry about – so how do you sift through to find what’s important?

 We did the work for you, applying a set of criteria to our search that developed into the list you’ll see below: